FavourAkinwande/Waste-Upcylcling-Potential_Model-Training-and-Evaluation/README.md

     Better convergence in deeper architectures was possible by using a slower learning rate, which allowed for more controlled, gradual updates to model weights.

   - The consistent performance of Instance 5 on the test set demonstrated how these strategies improved the model's capacity to recognize significant patterns without learning noise.

 ---

-## How to Run This Notebook and Load the Best Saved Model

----